 “What are you seeing?”
 Taylor asked inquisitively.
 Her eyes had landed on the Martin Bahr credit, and she wondered why Reginald had poured so much money into the private detective company in town.
 Martin Bahr was an old friend of a friend of hers, and she couldn’t imagine he would involve himself with the likes of Reginald.
 But then again, she had.

-“That’s the missing link” Taylor said quickly, “you really are as smart as Tucker says” he said more to himself than her.
+“That’s the missing link” Brad said quickly, “You really are as smart as Tucker says” he said more to himself than her.

 “Thanks” she said finally “Let me know if I can help in any other way.”

-“You’ve done more than most are able in your situation, but I’ll keep that in mind,” replied Taylor.
+“You’ve done more than most are able in your situation, but I’ll keep that in mind,” replied Brad.